Apply by the early application deadline on March 1st.

-Current Penn students may not enroll in the MCIT Online program while they are simultaneously enrolled in a degree program on-campus.
-Current master’s students interested in MCIT should consider applying for the on-campus dual degree program instead.
+Current Penn students may not transfer into the MCIT Online program.
+Current master’s students interested in MCIT Online should consider applying for the on-campus dual degree program instead.

 Current Penn students may not enroll in the MCIT Online program while they are simultaneously enrolled in a degree program on-campus.
 On-campus students can apply to submatriculate into the on-campus MCIT program.

 Only students who have been admitted to the MCIT Online program are permitted to take online courses for credit.
-There is a Computational Thinking for Problem Solving course that is open to all learners.
-We will also offer more computer science electives on Coursera down the road, although they will not be for credit.
+There is a non-credit Computational Thinking for Problem Solving course that is open to all learners.
+Penn will also offer more computer science MOOCs on Coursera down the road, although they will not be for credit.

 Current Penn students may not transfer into the MCIT Online program.
 Current master’s students interested in MCIT should consider applying for the dual degree program instead.